sodaliterocks/sodalite/README.md

 Like every OS though, things begin to break down after years of abuse to its foundation.
 A tweak to something in /usr here, and a hack in /etc there: it piles up and I forget what I've done, leading to a grubby OS I'm going to need to eventually reinstall. _G r e a t_.
 Fedora had been something I'd been using on-and-off for the past year &mdash; installing Pantheon in place of GNOME, of course &mdash; leading me to eventually stumble across [Fedora Silverblue](https://silverblue.fedoraproject.org/) and [rpm-ostree](https://rpm-ostree.readthedocs.io/en/stable/). _Hm, a usable immutable OS, you say?
 Sounds glorious!_  And with that I give up a weekend to attempt to mate an old friend and a new idea, spending hours [searching through documentation](https://rpm-ostree.readthedocs.io/en/stable/manual/treefile/) and [peering at repositories](https://pagure.io/workstation-ostree-config), and soon stable platform with a charming desktop is born.
 Seems only right to share with the world.

-So hello world, this is Sodalite: Pantheon and rpm-ostree.
+So hello world, this is Sodalite: Pantheon and OSTree.

 As a sidenote, a similar configuration exists in the [workstation-ostree-config repository on Pagure](https://pagure.io/workstation-ostree-config) (specifically in `./fedora-pantheon.yaml`) but that is a barebones vanilla install.
 Sodalite was actually partially inspired by this and builds upon it, providing a more finished product with the trademark elementary flourish.